Convergence of energy-based learning in linear resistive networks: Introduction

 The energy-based learning paradigm is particularly suited to learning in analog electronic devices, as they have a natural notion of generalized energy: the heat dissipated by electrical resistance (in this case, a power rather than energy).
 Learning in analog electronics was first investigated in the 1980s \cite{Chua1984, Harris1989a, Hopfield1984, Hopfield1985a, Hutchinson1988, Horn1988}, and has seen a recent resurgence.
 This is, in part, due to the ability of analog circuits to perform inference many times faster than conventional neural networks \cite{Kendall2020b, Laydevant2024, Dillavou2024}.
 Energy-based learning algorithms offer two advantages over backpropagation in this context: firstly, gradients are estimated by probing the circuit, removing the expensive gradient computations of backpropagation and automatically compensating for any device inconsistencies; secondly, updates are made in a distributed fashion, without any centralized information, allowing the learning algorithms to be implemented directly in the analog circuit, avoiding any transport delay with a central processor \cite{Dillavou2024, Stern2023, Yi2023a, Mehonic2024}.

-The fact that energy-based algorithms resemble gradient descent with a distributed surrogate for the gradient raises the question of whether these algorithms do, in fact, minimize any sensible loss function.
+The fact that energy-based algorithms resemble gradient descent raises the question of whether these algorithms do, in fact, minimize any sensible loss function.
 This question was first addressed by Hinton \cite{Hinton1989} in the context of Deterministic Boltzmann Machines, where he showed that contrastive learning is equal to gradient descent in the limit of infinitesimal step size.
-Similar limiting arguments have been made for Equilibrium Propagation \cite{Scellier2017} and Coupled Learning \cite{Stern2021a}.
-However, for finite step sizes, a rigorous theory of convergence is still lacking.
+It was shown soon after by Movellan \cite{Movellan1991} that contrastive learning, applied to Hopfield neural networks, performs gradient descent for any step size.
+Similar arguments, either approximate or exact, have been made for Equilibrium Propagation \cite{Scellier2017} and Coupled Learning \cite{Stern2021a}.
+However, to the best of our knowledge, there are no known guarantees of convergence for these algorithms.

-In this paper, we treat \emph{Contrastive Learning} \cite{Movellan1991, Baldi1991, Hinton1989}, applied to a network of linear resistors with adjustable conductances, where two sets of node potentials correspond to the input and output respectively.
+In this paper, we treat \emph{Contrastive Learning} \cite{Movellan1991, Baldi1991, Hinton1989}, applied to a network of linear resistors with adjustable conductances, where two sets of node potentials correspond to the input and output, respectively.
 This mimics the experimental setup of \cite{Dillavou2022}.
 Contrastive Learning works by measuring the voltage drop across each resistor when output potentials are free or clamped to a desired value dictated by the training data, and uses the difference in dissipated power between these two states as a cost function.
 The conductance of each resistor is adjusted according to the difference in squared voltage between these two states.
-We show that, in this setting, Contrastive Learning performs projected gradient descent \emph{precisely}, for any step size.
-The function which is minimized is, in general, difficult to calculate explicitly.
-However, we prove that it is convex and its gradient is Lipschitz continuous, therefore guaranteeing convergence of Contrastive Learning to an optimum set of conductances for a specified range of step sizes.
-We furthermore extend this result to stochastic gradient descent.
+Our main result, Theorem~\ref{thm_mainresult}, proves that in this setting, Contrastive Learning is guaranteed to converge for a specific set of conductances.
+This result is developed via a set of auxiliary results, showing in particular that the contrastive cost function is convex (Lemma~\ref{lemma_propertiesJacobian}) and its gradient is Lipschitz continuous (Lemma~\ref{lemma_lipschitz_constant}).
+We furthermore extend this result to stochastic gradient descent, proving convergence of a stochastic variant of Contrastive Learning in Theorem~\ref{thm_stochasticresult}.